Bangladesh rescuers search factory rubble after collapse kills seven

-DHAKA (Reuters) - Rescuers in Bangladesh searched through the wreckage of a factory warehouse on Friday, a day after it collapsed killing at least seven people, but far fewer people were trapped than an initial estimate of 100.
+DHAKA, March 13 (Reuters) - Rescuers in Bangladesh searched through the wreckage of a factory on Friday, a day after it collapsed killing at least seven people and far fewer people were believed to have been trapped than an initial estimate of 100.

-Soldiers and sailors in the port town of Mongla helped emergency services search through rubble of the cement factory warehouse and pull out nearly 50 survivors as well as two more bodies overnight.
+Soldiers and sailors in the port town of Mongla helped emergency services search through rubble and pull out nearly 50 survivors as well as two more bodies overnight.

-Senior district official Mohammad Shah Alam Sardar later told Reuters the search had finished.
+“Most of the people inside the building have been rescued alive but rescue operations are still going on until the last body is recovered,” senior district official Mohammad Shah Alam Sardar told Reuters by telephone from the scene.

-“The rescue operation has been called off as no more bodies were found,” Sardar said by telephone from the scene.
+Soon after the accident on Thursday, police estimated that 100 people were trapped but the number was much lower, Sardar said.

-The warehouse at the Mongla Cement Factory facility was under construction in the town, 335 km (210 miles) southwest of the capital, Dhaka, when the accident happened.
+The factory, run by a subsidiary of the Bangladesh army, was still under construction in the town, 335 km (210 miles) southwest of the capital, Dhaka, when its roof collapsed.

 The cause was still being investigated but one survivor told media the building’s roof had come down first, adding that there might have been problems in setting up scaffolding.